 Last Day of Term 4

-The last day of Term 4 for students in Year 7, Year 8 and Year 9 will be on the 11th December 2020.
+The last day of Term 4 for students in Year 7, Year 8 and Year 9 will be on the 15th of December 2021.

-Students will spend the morning packing up classrooms before the Celebration Assembly starts at 11:00am.
+Students will spend the morning cleaning up the classrooms.

 All students will be dismissed at 11:55am.

 - Year 7 and Year 8 students will commence classes on Tuesday 1st February 2022.

 - Year 9 and Year 10 students will commence classes on Wednesday 2nd February 2022.

 - Year 11 and Year 12 students will commence classes on Tuesday 1st February 2022.

 - The last day of Term 1 2022 will be Friday 8th April 2022.
 This will be a half-day for students in Years 7 to 10.